 Are they a risk to human health?

 The most common concern clients have with flea infestation (other than seeing the fleas themselves!) is that family members have been receiving flea bites.
-However, there is also a disease that can be seen in people that is referred to as “Cat Scratch Fever”, and is caused by the infection of a bartonella species of bacteria.
+However, there is also a disease seen in people, referred to as “Cat Scratch Fever”, which is caused by the infection of a bartonella species of bacteria.
 The bartonella bacteria can be transmitted via flea dirt in a variety of ways but the most common is via cat scratches.
 The symptoms of this disease in people are usually mild, but it can cause more serious complications in immunocompromised people.
 Due to the non-specific and often mild symptoms shown in people, it is hard to really know how commonly the disease is spread or its incidence within the UK.

 What are the risks of not treating?